camunda/camunda-docs/versioned_docs/version-8.6/guides/getting-started-java-spring.md

 2. Add the following dependency your `pom.xml` file, as a child of the `<dependencies>` element:

 :::warning
-Due to a bug in 8.6, use the Java Spring SDK version `8.5.0`.
+Due to a bug in 8.6, use the Spring Zeebe SDK version `8.5.0`.
 :::

 ```